Spellthief

 If a spellthief can catch an opponent when he is unable to defend himself effectively from her attack, she can strike a vital spot for extra damage.

 The spellthief's attack deals extra damage anytime her target would be denied a Dexterity bonus to AC (whether the target actually has a Dexterity bonus or not), or when the spellthief flanks her target.
-This extra damage is 1d6 at 1st level, and increases by 1d6 every two spellthief levels thereafter.
+This extra damage is 1d6 at 1st level, and increases by 1d6 every three spellthief levels thereafter.
 Should the spellthief score a critical hit with a sneak attack, this extra damage is not multiplied.
 Ranged attacks can count as sneak attacks only if the target is within 30 feet.

 With a weapon that deals nonlethal damage (like a sap, whip, or an unarmed strike), a spellthief can make a sneak attack that deals nonlethal damage instead of lethal damage.
 She cannot use a weapon that deals lethal damage to deal nonlethal damage in a sneak attack, not even with the usual –4 penalty.